What’s the deal with met guards and metatarsal boots?

 While these two materials function differently, neither type of internal met guard covers as large of a surface area as external met guards.
 Internal met guards also offer less protection from slow, compression impacts compared to external guards.

 Every ASTM-certified met guard will still provide the same minimum level of protection, regardless if it uses external or internal technology.
 But how do you decide which type of metatarsal boot is the best option?
 If your workplace has more risks of sudden impacts from falling objects, internal met guards may be a better choice.
 If you’re around a lot of moving machinery or equipment that could roll over your foot, or you’re exposed to molten metal from welding, external met guards will deliver superior protection.
+Ultimately, it is up to the wearer to determine which type of metatarsal boot is best for them.
+By considering factors such as your work environment and ideal comfort level, that will help you identify which metatarsal work boot is best for you!

 A Wide Selection of Metatarsal Guard Boots